JohanYe/CycleGAN-Pokemon/README.md

-"# CycleGAN to Swap Pokemon Types"
+# CycleGAN to Swap Pokemon Types

+TODO: Implement distill's conv-resample to attempt to remove checkerboard pattern